 \section{Acknowledgements}

 The author is grateful to Professors Huai-Dong Cao and Gang Tian for their interest in this work, and constant encouragement and support.
-The author is also grateful to Professor Gang Tian for useful conversations on Chern number inequality, Professor Valentino Tosatti for many valuable discussions on papers \cite{DT,TY,WY1}, Chengjie Yu and Tao Zheng for comments and the referees for careful readings and a number of helpful comments and corrections.
+The author also thanks Professors Gang Tian for conversations on Chern number inequality, Valentino Tosatti for discussions on papers \cite{DT,TY,WY1}, Chengjie Yu and Tao Zheng for comments and the referees for careful readings and a number of helpful comments and corrections.